 - Ownership certificate of the company premises

-- Consular documents such as Certificate of Origin, bill of lading, commercial invoice, shipment documents, and certificates, etc
+- Consular documents such as Certificate of Origin, bill of lading, commercial invoice, shipment documents, certificates, etc

 - Bill of exchange